slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 ---
-title: Resources for beginner web developers
+title: Resources for beginner developers
-description: The ultimate (and strongly opinionated) list of FREE resources a beginner developer could ever need.
+description: Strongly opinionated list of FREE resources a beginner web developer could ever need.
 date: 2020-06-26T20:20:18.997Z
 ---
-The list is not definitive and will change.
+*Important disclaimer:*

-*Important disclaimer:* If you don't know anything about programming then the chapter *Getting down to business* will hook you up!
+- If you don't know anything about programming then the chapter *Getting down to business* will hook you up!
 Enjoy!
+- The list is not definitive and will change.

 ## Getting down to business